-I am also working on two book projects that explore earlier moments in Iberian history.
+He is also working on two book projects that explore earlier moments in Iberian history.
 The first, provisionally titled Intellectual Refuge: Carl Schmitt in Spain, examines the Nazi jurist Carl Schmitt’s relationships with the people, institutions, and thinkers of pre- and postwar Spain.
-It considers, on the one hand, the importance of such figures as Don Quixote, Francisco de Vitoria, and Juan Donoso Cortés for Schmitt’s political philosophy and jurisprudence; and, on the other, the relationships he maintained with Eugeni and Álvaro d’Ors, the Instituto de Estudios Políticos, and others during the Francoist period.
+It considers, on the one hand, the importance of such figures as Don Quixote, Francisco de Vitoria, and Juan Donoso Cortés for Schmitt’s political philosophy and jurisprudence; and, on the other, the relationships he maintained with the d’Ors family, the Instituto de Estudios Políticos, Enrique Tierno Galván, and others during the Francoist period and transition to democracy.
 The second project, provisionally titled The Rebellious Atlantic: Spanish Romanticism and the Imperial Economy, studies how romanticism shaped and challenged Spain’s imperial economy following the Constitution of Cádiz in 1812, including the role romantics played in exporting economic liberalism to Latin America.
-This project builds on Political Romanticism in the Americas, a volume I’m co-editing with Ana Sabau, and my own article on José Zorrilla’s Mexican period (both forthcoming in Journal of Latin American Cultural Studies).